mmbman/Katagiri/1983-04-20-Blue-Cliff-Record-Case-44-Talk-1.md

 Originally (in Japanese) it says *hearing*, but this translator says *learning*.

-So *cultivating study* means usually we learn [by studying] something step by step, one by one.
+*Cultivating study* means usually we learn [by studying] something step by step, one by one.
 We say *shugaku* in Japanese. *Shu* means just like a baby bird trying to learn how to fly in the sky.
 Every day, every moment, a baby bird has to practice moving his wings.
 That is the meaning of *shu*; we say *learn* in English. *Gaku* is *study*.
-But this translator says “*cultivating* study.”
+But this translator says “cultivating study.”

 “Cultivating study is called ‘learning’” means that with your six consciousnesses you can hear Buddha’s teaching, and also you can hear what the human world is.
 The human world is really the samsaric world: nothing but the repetition of life and death, filled with suffering and pain, et cetera.
 In Buddhism, *suffering* means not only suffering but also pleasure, and pain, and neutral feeling.
 [That is] also suffering; we say *dukkha*.
 So whatever kind of [experience or] feeling you have – feeling good, or you don’t feel good, or you don’t feel anything, just neutral – all are called *dukkha*.

-It means suffering – because it doesn’t last for long.
+[*Dukkha*] means suffering, because it doesn’t last for long.
 Basically, human life always stands in the stream of impermanence.
 So if you realize this point, how the human world is structured, [then] “life is characterize by suffering” means how impermanent human life is – not only human beings, but also all sentient beings.

 So if you really see deeply into and touch the core of the impermanence of the world, at that time you can really awaken to the truth.
 That is the first step to [enter] into the Buddha’s world.
 So we say *stream-winner* – one of the *arhats*; a “saint”. *Stream-winner* means you can really tune into the rhythm of the stream of the river, the stream of impermanence.
 That [is the] stream-winner; that is the first stage of the sage.

 So through the six consciousnesses we really see deeply how human life and the human world is going.
 And also we can really see nirvana, which means peace and harmony, through the Buddha’s teaching.
 So we really see this point through our six consciousnesses, and then we can hear the teaching, and then we really believe in the Buddha’s teaching with our mind, and then next we want to put it into practice with our body.
 We really want to experience nirvana through the teaching – through hearing the teaching, through believing [it], through practicing [it] with our body.
 That is called “cultivating study.”

 So that’s why [it says] “Cultivating study is called ‘hearing’.”

 #### 9:17